mozilla/taar-lite/docs/GuidGuidRecommender.md

 and thus would top the list of recommendations.
 Furthermore, such popular add-ons are likely to appear on most add-ons' coinstall lists.
-Thus, we transform coinstallation counts in such a way as to discount the effect of overall popularity.
+Thus, we seek to transform coinstallation counts in such a way as to discount the effect of overall popularity.
+This corresponds to adjusting the edge weights in the graph representation.

 Note that, even though the raw coinstallation graph is undirected (with a symmetric adjacency matrix),